Degree conditions forcing directed cycles: Semidegree threshold of with

 \begin{proof} As a set $A$ take all the $x$ possible values of sidewalks using one chosen out-pointing blob.
-And as a set $B$ take the set of distances in the cyclic order from the chosen out-pointing blob to all the out-pointing blobs (including himself at distance 0).
+And as a set~$B$ take the set of distances in the cyclic order from the chosen out-pointing blob to all the out-pointing blobs (including himself at distance 0).
 The set of possible values of the sidewalks using $t$ is exactly the set $A+B$.
-If $\Stab(A+B)$ is non-trivial, then $k$ is not prime and $\ell \in \Stab(A+B)$, thus one can combine the reminder $\ell$ modulo $k$.
-Otherwise, from Kneser's theorem (\thmref{thm:kneser}) we get that $|A+B| \ge x+y-1$ and so there are at least $x+y-2$ non-zero values of sidewalks containing $t$. \end{proof}
+If $\Stab(A+B)$ is non-trivial, then $k$ is of the form $p^m$ for some prime $p$ and integer $m$, and $p^{m-1}$ is in $\Stab(A + B)$.
+Since $\ell$ is divisible by $p^{m-1}$, it implies that $\ell$ mod $k$ is in $\Stab(A+B)$, thus one can combine the reminder $\ell$ modulo $k$.
+Otherwise, from Kneser's theorem (\thmref{thm:kneser}), we get that $|A+B| \ge x+y-1$ and so there are at least $x+y-2$ non-zero values of sidewalks containing $t$. \end{proof}

-\begin{claim} There exists a compatible set of at most $k-1$ sidewalks using which one can combine the reminder $\ell$~mod $k$. \end{claim}
+\begin{claim} There exists a compatible set of at most $k-1$ sidewalks using which one can combine the reminder $\ell$~mod~$k$. \end{claim}

 \begin{proof} Each vertex in $T$ has less than $4k^2$ neighbors, which are not in out-pointing or in in-pointing blobs, so the total set $X$ of such vertices has size at most $4k^2|T| = o(n)$.
 Let $T' \subseteq T$ be the maximal set of vertices in $T$ creating a compatible set of sidewalks of non-zero values with vertices not from $X$.
 If $|T'| \geq k-1$, then from \corref{cor:additive} we have the wanted set of sidewalks, thus assume $|T'| < k-1$.